-Philosophy Arts has produced a series of in-depth interviews with several leading artists.
-These can be found below in addition to a recent collaboration between Professor Matt Soteriou and Artist Ted Hunt which featured in the Bush House Exhibition 2019 and coverage of a Live Event at The Photographers Gallery, chaired by Dr. Sarah Fine.
+The Centre for Philosophy and Visual Art has produced a series of in-depth interviews with several leading artists.
+These can be found below in addition to a recent collaboration between Professor Matt Soteriou and Artist Ted Hunt which featured in the Bush House Exhibition 2019.

 Migration, Meaning, Time: CPVA Artists in Residence 2019